 In the business world, a so-called tradeline refers to all recorded activities where companies grant each other credit.
 Between B2B F&B suppliers (vendors) and food manufacturers (purchasing companies), for example, a tradeline materialises when a transaction is agreed upon.
 If your company has too many open tradelines, your credit score will suffer.

 Unpaid credit card debt

 If your company pushes the limits on your business credit card(s), you may find yourself in a bit of a pickle come credit checks.
 While there is no golden rule for a healthy ratio, there seems to be some consensus amongst creditors that keeping your usage below 20% to 30% of your maximum limits is good practice.
 Maxed out cards and unpaid debt are a definite no-go as your credit debt contributes directly to your overall lines of credit.

 This might come as a surprise to some, but closing accounts, particularly closing credit accounts, can actually negatively impact credit scores.
 The reason here is that when you have fewer (credit) cards, your utilisation rate—i.e. the percentage of credit available to you that you are actually using—will go up.

 Previous court judgements, ownership details, personal credit (esp. for new businesses), and company liens can all negatively impact your credit score.

 Looking to improve your credit score?
-Stay tuned for our upcoming article with some simple tips and tricks.
+Read our article on seven tips for a better business credit score.
 Need help obtaining financing for the food industry?
-Contact our Sales Team (firstname.lastname@example.org) and book a discovery call.
+Contact our Sales Team (email@example.com) and book a discovery call.